 I don’t know if Nene coined that word or not, but that is where I first heard it said.
 I thought it was cute and appropriate for many Classy and Glamorous grandmothers.

 I remember when I was a young lady, I observed many young ladies my age were having babies.
-There was no way man — I wasn’t having no baby, but my mother was still having babies even though I was practically an adult.
+There was no way man — I wasn’t having no baby, besides, my mother was still having babies even though I was practically an adult.
 How was that possible!
-I couldn’t help but wonder, how and why would she have more when she already had so many.🤷
+I couldn’t help but wonder, how and why would she have more when she already had so many.🤷 I understand now that menopause had not happened in my Mom’s case.

+Which leads me to the subject of Menopause.
 Menopause was just a word I had heard before.
 I never really understood it.
-Now that I know, I realize my mother had not entered that phase of life yet, because even a few years later, she thought she was pregnant again.
+Now that I know, I realize my mother had not entered that phase of life yet, because a few years later, she thought she was pregnant again.
 This time she was just entering menopause.

 The point of my “mother getting pregnant” story is to say that women can become grandmothers at a young age.
 Many young grandmothers are sexually active, they are fashion conscience, and they think young because in reality, they are still young.